Euphemia Elphinstone: Orkney and Shetland connections

 Her children and descendants were significant in the history of the Shetland Islands and Orkney Islands.
-Laurence Bruce and Robert Stewart and their families were to become closely entwined in the Shetland Islands, of which Laurence Bruce was appointed Sheriff by his half-brother.
+Laurence Bruce and Robert Stewart and their families were entwined in the Shetland Islands.
+Laurence Bruce of Cultmalindie was appointed Sheriff by his half-brother, Robert Stewart, 1st Earl of Orkney.
+He began building Muness Castle in 1598.

-According to legend, many people in the Shetland Islands are descended from her; in particular, those named Bruce are supposed to be descended from her children by John Bruce.
+According to legend, many people in the Shetland Islands are descended from Euphemia Elphinstone; in particular, those named Bruce are supposed to be descended from her children by John Bruce.